• Skip to main content

 Biographies of Photographers

-Dorothea Lange: The Photographer Who Found the Faces of the Depression by Carole Boston Weatherford.
-Working in a field dominated by men and with a limp left over from a bought with polio, Lange captured the hardship of poverty, unemployment, workers strikes, internment camps and more, including her iconic, “Migrant Mother.”
-Be sure to look at Lange’s photographs with your kids and talk about how Lange captured feelings and mood in her art.
+Dorothea Lange: The Photographer Who Found the Faces of the Depression by Carole Boston Weatherford, illustrated by Sarah Green.
+Working in a field dominated by men and with a limp left over from a bout with polio, Lange captured the hardship of poverty, unemployment, workers strikes, internment camps and more, including her iconic photography, "Migrant Mother."
+Be sure to look at Lange's photographs with your kids and talk about how Lange captured feelings and mood in her art.

-Imogen: The Mother of Modernism and Three Boys by Amy Novesky.
-Imogen Cunningham’s father built her a darkroom when she was a child, thus setting the stage for a fascinating career of this little known modern artist.
-After she attends college, Imogen gets married and after building herself her own darkroom starts photographing her boys, leading to an interest in photographing nature, especially flowers.
-This was an interesting book to read as Novesky describes Cunningham’s challenge of balancing her artistic interests with raising a family.
+Imogen: The Mother of Modernism and Three Boys by Amy Novesky, illustrated by Lisa Congdon.
+Imogen Cunningham's father built her a darkroom when she was a child, thus setting the stage for a fascinating career of this little known modern artist.
+After attending college and getting married Imogen built herself her own darkroom started photographing her boys and pursued an interest in photographing nature, especially flowers.
+This was an interesting book to read as Novesky describes Cunningham's challenge of balancing her artistic interests with raising a family.
 Sound familiar?
-Your kids might enjoy comparing her portraits of Frida Kahlo to Kahlo’s self-portraits!
+Your kids might enjoy comparing her portrait of Frida Kahlo to Kahlo's self-portraits!

 « Books about Women Performers Who Dazzled the Crowds